 The run from Block Island to Montauk is a short one (25 miles, 3 hours), and it was a beautiful, clear day.
 We pulled into the Montauk Yacht Club, on Star Island in Lake Montauk, at 12:15 pm, which gave us plenty of time to hop on our bikes and explore.

 We went down to Gosman’s Wharf, which sits right on the inlet to Lake Montauk from Long Island Sound.
 We know from past experience to avoid any of the Gosman’s restaurants, so we settled for….you guessed it, ice cream!
-The only food we would recommend eating at Gosman’s would be out on the deck for the raw bar.
+The only food we would recommend eating at Gosman’s would be the raw bar out on the deck.
 As with the Lobster House in Cape May, their inside dining is overpriced, and just not good.
 And, unfortunately, the shops that are there now are a great disappointment from what they were when we last visited.
 They are now mostly t-shirt/souvenir/gift shops.
 Gosman’s does have a fabulous small seafood and gourmet market there that is worth a visit.
 We had delicious sea scallops that we enjoyed on the grill.
 They even had some wonderful Long Island produce, truly some of the best anywhere!
 So, yes, we got corn 🌽 and tomatoes 🍅!
+It wouldn’t be a summer visit to Long Island without it!

 And then….there are the huge fishing boats and yachts.
 Some with some pretty crazy names.